 Tx (Touch Experience) is currently the only instrument to comply with ASTM D7984 and recognized by the standard, guaranteeing an accurate thermal effusivity measurement across all types of textiles.

-Not a seamless transition Remove uncertainties from your material characteristics and open up the door to endless marketing, R&D, and product opportunities by leveraging true thermal touch experience through the measurement of thermal effusivity.
+Remove uncertainties from your material characteristics and open up the door to endless marketing, R&D, and product opportunities by leveraging true thermal touch experience through the measurement of thermal effusivity.

 Written by Lab Specialist, Arya Akimian

 Contact us a firstname.lastname@example.org